https://www.thecrochetedmoon.com/ 53fe150fd294df6f58d24bd715ca9b06"/

 Become familiar with the yarn labels.
 The pattern will tell you the size of yarn they used so you can match it with your yarn when you purchase it.

-There is actually a nifty little tool that you can use like the one in the picture below:
+There's a handy tool you can use, like the one shown in the picture below:

 Here is a pdf file of a WPI key you can print and use with your homemade tool: